heyjva/support/content/src/cloud/cloud-backup/cloud-backup-disable.md

 ## To disable Home Assistant Cloud backup

-If you do no longer want to upload your backups to Home Assistant Cloud, you can disable Cloud as a backup location.
+If you no longer want to upload your backups to Home Assistant Cloud, you can disable Cloud as a backup location.

 1. In Home Assistant, go to  the [**Settings** > **System** > **Backups** > **Backup settings**](https://my.home-assistant.io/redirect/backup_config/).
 2. Under **Locations**, turn off Home Assistant Cloud.
    - **Result**: Your next backup will not be uploaded to Home Assistant Cloud.
-Your last backup will remain available, unless you [delete it](/common-tasks/general/#deleting-obsolete-backups).
+Your last backup will remain available, unless you [delete it](https://www.home-assistant.io/common-tasks/general/#deleting-obsolete-backups).

 ## Related topics